saying121/rlox/README.md

 expression     → assignment ;

-assignment     → IDENTiFIER "=" assignment
+assignment     → IDENTIFIER "=" assignment
                | logic_or ;

 logic_or       → logic_and ( "or" logic_and )* ;